RealyStupid/RealyStupid/README.md

 <h2 align="center">What I'm Working On</h2>

-Currently working nothing but you still might see me active from time to time.
+Currently working on nothing major, but you still might see me active from time to time.
 <br>

 <h3 align="center">Game Dev Side Projects</h3>